 ENGL1041.
-Subjectivity in literature (6 credits) Literary Modernism has often been characterized as an inward turn: as a growing preoccupation with the workings of consciousness; the nature of subjective experience; and the constitution, and definition, of the subjective self.
+Modernity and literary modernism (6 credits) Literary Modernism has often been characterized as an inward turn: as a growing preoccupation with the workings of consciousness; the nature of subjective experience; and the constitution, and definition, of the subjective self.
 In this introductory course we will examine depictions of subjectivity in modernist literature, discussing topics such as the unconscious and psychic conflict, impersonality, sexual and racial difference, the role of the body in consciousness, and the dynamics of fantasy and memory.
 We will contextualize our close readings in contemporary psychological and scientific research, the rise of urbanism and cosmopolitanism, colonialism and post-colonialism, technological advancements and the World Wars.
 Through response papers, presentations, and class discussions, students will learn to analyze textual details and techniques and organize their observations within cogent arguments.
+Assessment: 100% coursework.

 ENGL1042.
 World Englishes matters (6 credits) This course introduces students to a study of varieties of English world-wide, surveying the development and classification of English varieties in both historical and contemporary eras.
 It explores both structural and sociolinguistic aspects of World Englishes, with particular attention to New Englishes.
-We will examine how the structural features found in these Englishes are not a consequence of a lack of ability to learn English perfectly, or pronounce it correctly, or express it clearly.
-Rather, such features are completely appropriate to the multilingual and multicultural ecologies in which the Englishes have evolved, ecologies in which numerous other languages of diverse typologies abound.
 Through the critical reading of introductory texts and research papers in the field, this course examines some of the fundamental issues and debates in World/ New Englishes, involving concepts of 'mother tongue', 'nativeness' and ownership, issues of ideology, attitudes and identity, and challenges of creative expression, pedagogy and planning.
 Students will be expected to reflect critically on the readings and issues, and produce a written paper that engages with one of these issues in the field of World Englishes.
+ENGL1043.
+An introduction to 20th-century English Poetry (6 credits) This course will introduce poems by such major 20th-century poets as T.S.
+Eliot, W.H.
+Auden, Dylan Thomas, Philip Larkin, Ted Hughes and Seamus Heaney as well as work by other English poets.
+The poems have been chosen not just for their intrinsic merits, but also to illustrate the patterns of sound, syntax, tone and figurative language poets use to achieve their effects.
+The classes will not be lectures on poetry but close readings and discussion of individual poems.
 Assessment: 100% coursework.